Jerry Seinfeld: 2011–present: Talk show and expansion

 In 2024 he directed, co-wrote, and produced in the Netflix comedy film Unfrosted, a satirical spoof about the creation of Pop-Tarts.
 Seinfeld also starred in the film alongside Melissa McCarthy, Jim Gaffigan, and Hugh Grant.
 The film earned mixed reviews with The Hollywood Reporter writing the film received a "sharply divided reaction from critics".
-The New York Times labeled it a "Critic's Pick" with Anne Nicholson describing it as a "full-fledged, fully ridiculous feature comedy targeted to the audience’s sweet-and-salty dopamine receptors".
+The New York Times labeled it a "Critic's Pick" with Anne Nicholson describing it as a "full-fledged, fully ridiculous feature comedy targeted to the audience's sweet-and-salty dopamine receptors".
 David Ehrlich of IndieWire wrote that the "comedy never heats up" and "it's a movie about so many different things at once that it comes to feel like a movie about nothing".
 Seinfeld appeared as a guest on John Mulaney Presents: Everybody's in LA where he joked that it was "the weirdest talk show I've ever been on in my life".
 He also embarked on a new tour starting with his first show in Singapore in June 2024 followed by a number of stops in Australia and North America.
 Seinfeld returned to Curb Your Enthusiasm in its final season reuniting with Larry David where they poked fun at the controversial ending of Seinfeld.
 Ben Travers of IndieWire wrote, "If the Curb finale is meant to rewrite the Seinfeld ending in any way, it's during that first scene between Jerry and Larry.
 They're playing out the kind of scene they used to write for Jerry and George, and getting that silly, joyful spark between two TV legends – even for a moment – is pure bliss".

 Books

 Seinfeld wrote the book SeinLanguage, released in 1993.
 Written as his television show was first rising in popularity, it is primarily an adaptation of his stand-up material.
 The title comes from an article in Entertainment Weekly listing the numerous catchphrases for which the show was responsible.
 In 2002, he wrote the children's book Halloween.
 The book was illustrated by James Bennett.
 Seinfeld wrote the forewords to Ted L. Nancy's Letters from a Nut series of books and Ed Broth's Stories from a Moron.
 Seinfeld also wrote the foreword to the Peanut Butter & Co.
 Cookbook.
 In October 2020, Seinfeld released his new book Is This Anything?.
 The book chronicles Seinfeld's 45 years working in comedy and contains many of his best bits that span from various decades.
+In February 2022, Seinfeld contributed original poetry to Eating Salad Drunk, a comedian poetry anthology (edited by author Gabe Henry) that benefited Comedy Gives Back, a nonprofit supporting comedians in financial hardship.